-NRI investment in private limited company is fast becoming a trend, with more and more people opting to invest their money in such a manner.
-A common doubt we hear is whether investment by NRI in an Indian company is possible.
+NRI investment in an Indian private limited company is fast becoming a trend, with more and more people opting to invest their money in such a manner.
+A common doubt we hear is whether investment by NRI in an Indian company is possible or can an NRI invest in Indian private limited company?
 Further, with the simplification of the procedure, we also receive several queries regarding Indian company registration for NRIs.
-So, in order to make things clearer, and to ensure that you are familiar with the latest rules and regulations, we have gathered all the essential information you will need regarding NRI investment in private limited company.
+So, in order to make things clearer, and to ensure that you are familiar with the latest rules and regulations, we have gathered all the essential information you will need regarding NRI investment in the Indian private limited company.

 Private Limited Companies are those that are managed and run by a group of private individuals or an individual.
 These companies do not announce or offer shares in the market or trade in the stock exchange, as is done by Public Limited Companies.
 Another feature that distinguishes a private limited company from a public limited company is the number of shareholders.
 Essentially, a minimum of two investors are required for a private limited company, and a maximum of fifty investors are allowed.

 What Is Your Residential Status For The Current Year?